jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 #### Representing Text with Binary

 OK, now we know how to count with base-2.
-Let's go diver.
+Let's go deeper.
 How would you represent letters in with only 0s and 1s?
 You could assign a number to each letter, and this is exactly what the people in the American Standards Association did.
 They assigned 65 to be 'A' (the capital letter A), and 66 to be 'B', and so on.
-Why 65, because they needed to make room for some other invisible characters that we need, we'll get to them later.
+Why 65, because they needed to make room for some other invisible characters that we need, and they needed to align it with existing punched card codes and other historical computing standards, but we'll get to them later.
 They named this ASCII (American Standard Code for Information Interchange), and created a table of numbers and characters we need while processing text.

 Here is that original table:
 ![ASCII Table](./images/ascii-table.gif)[^3]